realmagicgreen/magicgreen11ty/src/articles/2019-10-01-mosquito-repellent-plants.md

 ---
 title: Mosquito Repellent Plants
 subtitle: "Mosquito repellent plants that you can easily grow in your balcony or garden area.
 It’s about your health."
+description: "Mosquitoes spread serious diseases as malaria, dengue, yellow fever, encephalitis and West Nile and Zika viruses.
+They can give heart worm to pets."
 category: solutions
 date: 2019-10-01
 published: true